Amy Wooldridge Department of Obstetrics & Gynecology

 “The fellowship provides me with a much greater opportunity to specialize in my field,” says Wooldridge, who hopes that her findings lead to the development of new therapeutics that target pregnancy complications and improve pregnancy health.

 Wooldridge is co-supervised by Sandra Davidge and Christy-Lynn Cooke.
-Her fellowship has been funded by the generosity of the Stollery Children's Hospital Foundation and supporters of the Lois Hole Hospital for Women through the Women and Children's Health Research Institute.
+Her fellowship has been funded by the generosity of the Stollery Children’s Hospital Foundation and the Alberta Women’s Health Foundation through the Women and Children’s Health Research Institute.

 Additional support was also provided by the William & Florence Lede Family Foundation.